 - More modern: Reflects 2 years and 7 months of technical progress since the FZ1000 launch.

-Arguments in favor of the Panasonic Lumix DMC-FZ1000:
+Advantages of the Panasonic Lumix DMC-FZ1000:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (12 vs 8 flaps/sec) to capture the decisive moment.